 Where indexing is used, identification of the registers follows the same rules as those for specifying first or second operand registers.
 In double-indexed instructions, the first and second index identifiers are separated by a comma.
-An example of how register and indexed storage instructions are written is:
+An example of how (RX) instructions are written is: